The Red Rubber Ball Foundation helps young and disadvantaged people develop their capabilities.

 One of the main projects is in Mundeku, Kenya converting a piece of barren land into a working farm.
 A bore hole and pump gives villagers access to water, plants and trees.
 They now have cattle to provide milk and they grow crops of maize to sell at market.
 Literally life changing stuff.
 Read how you can help.

 My Mustard was committed to helping raise awareness and cold hard cash in a variety of ways….

 We conned our friend Earl Franklin to run the St Albans Half Marathon in a cow costume.

-Then sponsored a child’s secondary school education; Maylis is 16 years old now and a C+ student, and at the end of Year 2, Betty is a C- student.
+Then sponsored 2 children’s secondary school education; Maylis is 16 years old now and a C+ student, and at the end of Year 2, Betty is a C- student.

 And we take part in quarterly quizzes where we generally perform badly but buy lots of raffle tickets.

 We also worked with Oaklands College on the Name That Cow project.
 Yes really.